karthikaedumbaka/Machine_Learming/README.md

 3️⃣ Data Analysis: Grouping, filtering, and summarizing like a pro.

 4️⃣ File I/O: Reading and writing data in various formats (CSV, Excel, etc.).

+Advanced Pandas Challenges - Task 16

+📘 New Updates:
+Today's tasks focused on sharpening my data manipulation skills with pandas:

+1️⃣ Series Comparisons: Developed techniques to compare Series elements for equality and other conditions.
+2️⃣ Data Type Conversion Function: Wrote a robust function for type conversion in Series, handling errors gracefully with pd.to_numeric.
+3️⃣ IPL Dataset Prep: Initiated analysis on IPL batsman runs (2008–2022), setting the stage for cricket data exploration.

+Stay tuned as I dive deeper into IPL data to extract exciting insights. 🚀